nychealth/coronavirus-data/trends/Readme.md

 This file contains the rate of confirmed cases per 100,000 people, stratified by week and three different geographies: citywide, borough, and modified ZIP Code Tabulation Area (MODZCTA).
 The level of geography is indicated following the underscore (_) in each column heading.
 Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).

 People with confirmed COVID-19 are categorized based on the date of diagnosis, and are aggregated by full-weeks starting each Sunday and ending on Saturday.
-For example, a person who was diagnosed with COVID-19 on Monday October 12 would be categorized as diagnosed during the week ending October 17.
+For example, a person who was diagnosed with COVID-19 on Monday, October 12 would be categorized as diagnosed during the week ending October 17.
 Note that sum of counts in this file may not match values in citywide tables because of records with missing geographic information.

 ### cases-by-day.csv